Shubh08am/Inito-Assignment/README.md

 # Use an official Ubuntu runtime as a base image
 FROM ubuntu:latest

+This line specifies the base image for the Docker container.
+In this case, it uses the latest version of the official Ubuntu image as the starting point.

 # Set the working directory to /app
 WORKDIR /app

+This line sets the working directory inside the container to /app.
+All subsequent commands will be executed in this directory.

 # Copy the current directory contents into the container at /app
 COPY . /app

+This line copies all the files and directories from the current directory on your host machine to the /app directory inside the container.

 # Install necessary dependencies
 RUN apt-get update && \
     apt-get install -y build-essential

+These lines update the package list and install the build-essential package, which includes essential tools such as gcc and g++ needed for compiling C++ code.

 # Compile the C++ code
 RUN g++ -o filesystem main.cpp

+This line compiles the C++ code (main.cpp) and generates an executable named filesystem.
+The resulting executable will be located in the /app directory inside the container.

 # Set up entry point
 CMD ["./filesystem"]

+This line sets the default command to run when the container starts.
+In this case, it specifies that the filesystem executable should be executed.

+# How to Use:
-To build the Docker image, save the Dockerfile in the same directory as your C++ source code, and run the following command in the terminal: docker build -t in-memory-file-system .
+1. Save the Dockerfile in the same directory as your C++ source code (main.cpp).

-This will build a Docker image named "in-memory-file-system."
+2. Open a terminal in the same directory as the Dockerfile.

+3. Run the following command to build the Docker image: docker build -t in-memory-file-system .

-To run the Docker container:
-docker run -it in-memory-file-system
+4. After the build is complete, run the Docker container: docker run -it in-memory-file-system
-This assumes that your C++ source code is in a file named main.cpp.
-If your source code file has a different name, make sure to update the Dockerfile accordingly.

-Note: This Dockerfile assumes a simple scenario and might need adjustments based on the specific setup and dependencies of your C++ code.
-If you have additional dependencies or specific requirements, you may need to customize the Dockerfile further.
+This Dockerfile simplifies the setup process by encapsulating the C++ compilation and execution within a Docker container.
+It ensures that the containerized environment is isolated and contains all the necessary dependencies for running the C++ program.